Before applying for the PUMAS internship, read the following instructions carefully.

 Emphasis is placed on identifying applicants who are historically underrepresented in biomedical research, including students of certain ethnic backgrounds (African Americans, Hispanic Americans, Native Americans, Alaskan Natives, Hawaiian Natives, and natives of the US Pacific Islands), students who are socioeconomically disadvantaged, first-generation college students, or students with disabilities.
-In-state candidates are preferred.

 The PUMAS online application form includes questions about: